 Things to do on Qiandao Lake

 You can walk along the lake to enjoy some quietness and clean fresh air away from polluted cities such as Shanghai.
 You can find good restaurants around the lake and have delicious fish foods with your family.
 It is a 4-hour well worth trip from Shanghai.

 Biking around the lake and cruising boats are other activities on the One Thousand Island.

 The road is in good condition and can take up to two days to complete the tour all the way around the lake.
 The cruise boats take different routes for their tours and based on the routes and the type of the boat the prices vary.
-It anywhere from 30 to 60 Yuan per person, for children it is less.
 I recommend you rent a small boat for half a day.

-How to go to the Thousand Island Lake from Shanghai and Hangzhou
+How to reach Thousand Island Lake from Shanghai and Hangzhou

-Take the direct bus from South long distance bus station (next to south railway station).
-It’s almost a 4 hours ride from Shanghai.
+Take the direct bus from the South Long Distance bus station (next to the south railway station).
+It’s almost a 4-hour ride from Shanghai.

 Take the bus at Hangzhou West Long Distance Bus Station (杭州汽车西站).
 They start at 6:00 AM and depart every 40 minutes until 6:00 PM.
-It is almost a 2 hours ride from Hangzhou.
+It is a 2-hour ride from Hangzhou.

 Hangzhou wouldn’t disappoint you either if you like Shanghai.
 There is a mountainous area (Jiuqu) with many tea farms, it’s a place where you can embrace real nature.